nops-io/nops-docs/pages/GettingStarted/Onboarding/onboarding-aws-with-manual-setup.md

 ### Important information to copy and save ###

 During this process, you should copy and save some information as you will need to enter it during the setup process.
-This information will be used in AWS and in nOps in order to complete the process:
+This information will be used in AWS and in `nOps` in order to complete the process:

-* Copy the **External ID** auto-generated through nOps.
+* Copy the **External ID** auto-generated through `nOps`.
 * Copy the **ARN** for **IAM Policy** that was created in the IAM Policy.
 * Copy **Report name** created for the Cost and Usage Report (CUR).
 * Copy **Report path prefix** from the S3 billing bucket creation.